codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](Networking.png)

 ^ I’ve been personally experimenting with this library called Networking(which is a very thin convenience wrapper around `URLSession` and Rx.
+Will try OSSing some stuff soon

 ---